SoodShaurya/TrAIde/README.md

 # moneymaker

-TODO
+## TODO
+### backend

 - weightage system for more important people and higher comment scores
-- write a model for sentiment analysis dedicated to market terms
 - write automated symbol caching system (time interval, every day?)

+### frontend
 - webUI
-- update sub-list and distilbert
+- cards for each symbol and search bar
-- perform sentiment on streamed submissions

-COMPLETED
+-

+#### low priority
+- write a model for sentiment analysis dedicated to market terms

+### completed
 - everything before we had a todo
 - wrote a timer
+- update sub-list and distilbert
+- streaming rewrite
-- modify structure to run continuosly
+- wrote script to run continuosly
-- mongodb